-But for every two businesses that have cut jobs, another has increased its workforce, and 62% of small businesses have been able to continue trading without disruption.
+But for every two businesses that have cut jobs, another has increased its workforce.
+62% of small businesses have also been able to continue trading without disruption.

 Government support has been crucial, with 91% of small businesses reporting that they have accessed, or attempted to access, Covid support.

 This support has enabled many small businesses to be proactive and adaptable during the pandemic.
 45% of small businesses have made changes to their business model to do this.

 Lockdown restrictions have meant that many businesses have been forced to adopt working from home (WFH).

 In taking these measures, small businesses have been able to maximise the benefits of digital technology and connectivity.

 How IT Helps Small Businesses Adapt

 Faced with the challenges of a socially-distanced workforce, businesses have needed to adapt swiftly.

 One fortunate aspect of the pandemic is that it has occurred at a point in history when most households in the UK have a reasonable degree of connectivity.

 This has meant that people suddenly finding themselves working from home at least have the basic means to connect to the workplace remotely.
 In theory, anyway.